 Cooley Honored at Legalweek Leaders in Tech Law Awards

 Cooley won the Innovations in Diversity and Inclusion award in recognition of its collaboration with Google on a diversity mentoring program at the inaugural Legalweek Leaders in Tech Law Awards.
 Hosted by American Lawyer Media, the Legalweek Leaders in Tech Law Awards honor innovation in the legal technology sector and precedent-setting, game-changing projects and initiatives in the US.

 Cooley is a member of the leadership council on legal diversity, an organization of more than 320 corporate chief legal officers and law firm managing partners.
 Through our membership in the program, we nominate a diverse set of lawyers for leadership development programs each year.
 Cooley is recognized as a key law firm partner by LCLD.

 Cooley has launched a UK Diversity Fellowship program, offering outstanding students committed to promoting diversity, equity and inclusion an award of up to £12,000 to assist with tuition and study expenses.
 The program follows our highly successful Diversity Fellowship in the US, which has been operating since 2008.

 Cooley Recognizes Juneteenth

-The firm was closed on June 19 in observance of Juneteenth.
-Firm lawyers and professional staff were encouraged to use the time to reflect on, celebrate and honor Black history and culture, as well as to examine the role each of us has in standing up as antiracists and being allies in change.
+Cooley observes Juneteenth as a firm holiday in the US annually.
+Firm lawyers and professional staff are encouraged to use the time to reflect on, celebrate and honor Black history and culture, as well as to examine the role each of us has in standing up as antiracists and being allies in change.